- Google recently rolled out the “Full Coverage” feature for mobile SERPs

 - Or, will everything remain “business as usual”?

-Google added the “full coverage” feature to its mobile search functionality earlier this month – with the aim of making it easier for users to explore content related to developing news stories from a diverse set of publishers, perspectives, and media slants.
+Google added the “full coverage” feature to its mobile search functionality earlier this month – intending to make it easier for users to explore content related to developing news stories from a diverse set of publishers, perspectives, and media slants.

 Just below the “Top Stories” carousel, users will now begin seeing the option to tap into “Full Coverage”/“More news on…” for developing news stories.
 The news stories on this page will be organized in a variety of sub-news topics (versus one running list of stories like we’re used to seeing), such as: